german/redis_orm/README.md

 *  **:unique** Boolean default: false

-  If true is specified then value is stored in ordinary key-value structure with index as the key, otherwise the values are added to sorted set with index as the key.
+  If true is specified then value is stored in ordinary key-value structure with index as the key, otherwise the values are added to sorted set with index as the key and *Time.now.to_f* as a score.

 *  **:case_insensitive** Boolean default: false

-  If true is specified then property values are saved downcased (and then are transformed to downcase form when searching with dynamic finders).
+  If true is specified then property values are saved downcased (and then are transformed to downcase form when searching).
 Works for compound indices too.

 ## Associations